moniquemurphy/ringo/README.md

 If a word wasn't found in either search, you can look at `images_not_found.txt` and `sounds_not_found.txt`.
 If you're feeling kind, you can request the sounds not found be added to Forvo.

 ### Bonus: Anki Usage
 When you're done downloading, you can move both images and sounds into your `collection.media` folder.
-(Stay tuned for a guide to cleaning up your Anki cards to automate everything nicely).
+See my [guide](https://www.momomori-eki.net/2021/12/02/how-to-learn-new-foreign-language-words/) to adding cards to Anki and taking advantage of ringo!